 Dangers of Leaving Crickets In a Crested Gecko Enclosure

 Feeding on plants, food, and gecko

 Crickets are omnivores and will eat both plant and animal matter.
 When they’re hungry, they can start eating almost anything.
 This means that the longer crickets stay in an enclosure, the higher the risk is that they start eating on the enclosure’s interior.

-Usually, they will start with the crested gecko food (MRP), which is sweet and tasty.
-Then they will begin eating plants and eventually, they will nibble on your crested gecko.
-Crickets will mostly target the toes and tail (end) of your crested gecko.
+Usually, they will start with crested gecko food (MRP), which is sweet and tasty.
+Then they will begin eating plants, and eventually, they will nibble on your crested gecko.
+Crickets will mainly target the toes and tail (end) of your crested gecko.
 Needless to say that this is painful for your crestie.

 Increased stress level